 - early intervention measures that competent authorities may take in order to prevent credit institutions from failing.

-In addition, the regulatory framework on the supervision of credit institutions includes:
+- In addition, the regulatory framework on credit institutions includes:

 - all relevant delegated Regulations on regulatory technical standards, as well as implementing Regulations on implementing technical standards adopted by the European Commission;